How will Brexit change our consumer rights?

-Even though many of rules relating to consumer rights are based on EU directives, most are also enshrined in UK law.
+Even though many of your consumer rights are based on EU directives, most have been incorporated into UK law.

-So, many of your rights will stay the same even after we’ve left the EU - until they are updated, removed or overhauled by Parliament in the future.
+This means many of your consumer rights will stay the same after we’ve left the EU, unless they are overhauled by Parliament in the future.

 Watch out for Brexit scammers

 Fraudsters might take advantage of the confusion around Brexit to trick people into sending them money.